-Frederic was born in Canton, New York in On October 4, 1861, the only child of Seth Pierre Remington and Clara Bascomb Sackrider.
-His father, Seth, was a colonel in the Civil War, worked as a newspaper editor and postmaster, and the family was active in local politics.
+Frederic was born in Canton, New York, on October 4, 1861, the only child of Seth Pierre Remington and Clara Bascomb Sackrider.
+His father, Seth, was a colonel in the Civil War, worked as a newspaper editor and postmaster and was active in local politics.

 He then attended the art school at Yale University and was the only male in his freshman year.
 At that time, he also found football and boxing very interesting, though, once again, his skills were lacking in the sports arena; but, he quickly developed a taste for action illustrations.

-In 1879, he left Yale to tend to his ailing father who had tuberculosis.
+In 1879, he left Yale to tend to his ailing father, who had tuberculosis.
 His father died a year later, at age 46.
 After his father died, Frederic went to work at a clerical job in Albany, New York.
-Afterward, he became a reporter for his uncle’s newspaper and had a number of other short-lived jobs.
+Afterward, he became a reporter for his uncle’s newspaper and had several other short-lived jobs.

 Living off his inheritance, Remington took his first trip west at the age of 19.
 Wanting to buy a cattle or mining operation in Montana, he quickly figured out he didn’t have enough money for either.
 However, while he was there for two months, he was able to see the vast prairies, quickly shrinking buffalo herds, Native Americans, and other scenes he had imagined since his childhood, giving him an authentic view of the Old West.
 Harper’s Weekly published Remington’s first commercial effort in February 1882.

-Remington then bought a sheep ranch in Peabody, Kansas in 1883, trying his hand at being a stockman in the booming sheep ranching and wool trade.
-After investing his entire inheritance; however, he soon found he didn’t like the trade, finding it rough, boring, and isolated.
-By the following year, he had sold the operation and moved to Kansas City, where he first invested in a hardware store, and then in a saloon.
+Remington then bought a sheep ranch in Peabody, Kansas, in 1883, trying his hand at being a stockman in the booming sheep ranching and wool trade.
+However, after investing his entire inheritance, he soon found he didn’t like the trade, finding it rough, boring, and isolated.
+By the following year, he had sold the operation and moved to Kansas City, where he first invested in a hardware store and then in a saloon.
 In October 1884, he returned briefly to the east, where he married Eva Caten in Gloversville, New York.
-The couple then settled back in Kansas City, but, not for long.
+The couple then settled back in Kansas City, but not for long.
 By September 1885, they were living in Brooklyn, New York.

 The same year, Harper’s Weekly sent him to Arizona as an artist-correspondent to cover the government’s war against Geronimo.
 Although he never caught up with Geronimo, Remington’s trip gave him even more experience of the West.
 He was sent by the magazine for more assignments and also began illustrating for Outing magazine.
 He was also continuing to sell his work in art exhibitions, which was going well.

-In 1887, he traveled to Canada where he drew illustrations of the Blackfoot, the Crow Nation, and the Canadian Mounties.
-Later that year, received a commission to do 83 illustrations for a book by Theodore Roosevelt, Ranch Life and the Hunting Trail, which would also be serialized in The Century Magazine before publication.
+In 1887, he traveled to Canada, drawing illustrations of the Blackfoot, the Crow Nation, and the Canadian Mounties.
+Later that year, he received a commission to do 83 illustrations for a book by Theodore Roosevelt, Ranch Life and the Hunting Trail, which would also be serialized in The Century Magazine before publication.

 Around this time, Remington made an agreement with Harper’s Weekly, giving the magazine the first option to display his work, but Remington retained the rights to sell his works elsewhere if he so chose.
 The magazine then launched a promotional campaign for Remington, further increasing his prestige.

 In 1890, he held his first one-man show, where he displayed 21 paintings at the American Art Gallery, which were very well received.
-That same year, he and his wife moved to New Rochelle, New York so that they could have more living space and extensive studio facilities.
-Remington called their substantial Gothic revival house and surrounding property “Endion”, an Ojibwa word meaning “the place where I live.”
+That same year, he and his wife moved to New Rochelle, New York, to have more living space and extensive studio facilities.
+Remington called their substantial Gothic revival house and surrounding property “Endion,” an Ojibwa word meaning “the place where I live.”

 Through the 1890s, Remington took frequent trips around the U.S., Mexico, and abroad to gather ideas for articles and illustrations, but his military and cowboy subjects always sold the best.
-In 1895, Remington also began to sculpt, and after much study and practice also became proficient in that art venue.
-By the turn of the century, he had also turned to writing articles and a novel.
+In 1895, Remington also began to sculpt, and after much study and practice, he also became proficient in that art venue.
+By the turn of the century, he had also turned to write articles and a novel.

-During his lifetime, Remington produced over 3,000 signed paintings and drawings, as well as 22 different subjects in bronze sculptures, a novel, a Broadway play, and over 100 articles and stories, immortalizing the Western experience.
+During his lifetime, Remington produced over 3,000 signed paintings and drawings and 22 different subjects in bronze sculptures, a novel, a Broadway play, and over 100 articles and stories, immortalizing the Western experience.